Student Media Heads

 1. demonstrable managerial, organizational and communication skills

 ability to recognize and rank news events as they affect readership

 3. demonstrable computer skills, including

-The top executive position at WVVS is now titled Station Manager (formerly listed as General Manager).
+The top executive position at WVVS is the Station Manager.
 The Station Manager is the student responsible for day-to-day oversight of the student staff operations.
-The Station Manager is further responsible to the faculty advisor (who serves as a defacto General Manager) for the execution of procedures, which will ensure the continuation of legal operation (as directed by the Federal Communications Commission’s Rules and Regulations) of the station with the result that the station’s federal broadcast license will continue to be renewed.
+The Station Manager is further responsible to the faculty advisor (who serves as a defacto General Manager) for the execution of procedures, which will ensure the continuation of legal operation (as directed by the Federal Communications Commission’s Rules and Regulations) of the station with the result that the station’s federal broadcast license will be properly maintained.

-- The Station Manager is the direct liaison from the faculty advisor to the student air and management staff and has primary responsibility for compliance with station policies as set forth in the organizational constitution and by-laws and codified in the station handbook.
+The Station Manager is the direct liaison to/from the faculty advisor for the student management and air staff.
+S/he has primary responsibility for compliance with station policies as set forth in the organizational constitution and by-laws and codified in the station handbook.

 The Station Manager is the station’s direct liaison to the campus community.

 The Station Manager is expected to work closely with the faculty advisor in managing the station’s annual budget during the fiscal year.
 The Station Manager represents the station on the Campus Communications Board, in meetings with University administrators, and other official committee/public functions as needed and directed.

 The chief editor oversees the whole content and makes sure the flow of the magazine is seamless.
 As a top editor, this person is responsible for making all the final decisions and is constantly getting reports from the managing editor, creative director and the executive editor.